Mushinako/Advent-of-Code-2020/Day 13/analysis.md

 when divided by all the moduli.
 In other words, it has to be a multiple of all the moduli.
 The
 [least common multiple](https://en.wikipedia.org/wiki/Least_common_multiple) is a good choice, and in Python 3.9+ we have `math.lcm` to calculate that.
+(In fact, you can directly calculate the product of all these numbers, given that they're [coprime](https://en.wikipedia.org/wiki/Coprime_integers) to one another.
+More explanation on this in the [endnote](#endnote))

 Finding `70`, `21`, and `15` are much trickier.
 These numbers have to have a remainder of `1` when divided by one of the moduli, and `0` for all other moduli.